hyperledger-archives/composer-sample-networks/packages/animaltracking-network/README.md

 - Each Field contains a set of Animals owned by the Farmer
 - Animals can be transfered between Farmers or between Fields

-## Demo inside Playground
+## Demo inside Hyperledger Composer
-Import the sample into Playground using the `Import/Replace` button.
+Import the sample into Hyperledger Composer using the `Import/Replace` button.

 Submit a `SetupDemo` transaction to bootstrap a scenario to get you started.